Trustroots/trustroots/INSTALL.md

 ## Mock data

-There are scripts that generate mock user data, hosting offers, and tribes.
-It's highly recommended you run these scripts after installation, that way you'll have something to look at.
+There is a data script that the individual mock data scripts with default values to generate mock user data, hosting offers, messages and tribes.
+It's highly recommended you run this script after installation, that way you'll have something to look at.

+Run `npm run test:data` - This will add automatically add:

+* 100 tribes
+* 1000 users including 3 users with user names of `admin1`, `admin2`, `admin3` each with the password of `password123`
+* 2000 message threads with 1 to 10 messages in each thread

+For more custom setups, you can alternatively run the scripts for generating data individually.
+It is currently recommended that you run them in the sequence provided below.

-1. Run `node scripts/fillTestTribesData.js 50` — This will create 50 tribes.
+1. To add tribes, run `npm run test-data:tribes 50` — This will create 50 tribes.
     * Run this prior to adding users to add users to tribes automatically

-2. Run `node scripts/fillTestData.js 1000 adminusername` — This will create 1000 users and hosting offers. `adminusername` is optional (a-z0-9) and will create an admin user.
+2. To add users, run `npm run test-data:users 1000 adminusername` — This will create 1000 users and hosting offers. `adminusername` is optional (a-z0-9) and will create an admin user.
     * It can take up to 5 minutes.
 Mongoose might complain about duplicates — just ignore these errors.
     * To see the result, log in with your chosen username and password `password123`.
+    * Additional admin usernames are also supported (eg. `npm run test-data:users 1000 admin1 admin2 admin3`)
+    * If tribes exist, users will also be added to random tribes

+3. To add messages, run `npm run test-data:messages 1000 10` — This will create 1000 message threads between random users with up to 10 messages in each thread.

 ## Clean database